 - 2 litres (8 cups) Chicken Stock See Note 3

 - 1 tablespoon Fresh lemon juice

 - 1 tbsp Fresh parsley, chopped

-- For young children you should use homemade or low sodium chicken stock to reduce the sodium level.
-Alternatively reduce the amount of stock and replace with water.
+- For young children you should use homemade or low-sodium chicken stock to reduce the sodium level.
+Alternatively, reduce the amount of stock and replace it with water.